lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Additionally, the presence of cyanobacteria enhances the mosses' ability to retain water and nutrients, thereby stabilizing soil and preventing erosion.
 This mutually beneficial relationship exemplifies the intricate connections between plants and microbes.
 It exemplifies the ecological importance of cyanobacterial symbioses.
-Initiation of these interactions take a complex web of molecular signaling and metabolic exchange.
+Initiation of these interactions take a complex web of molecular signalling and metabolic exchange.
 [The moss traits that rule cyanobacterial colonization](https://academic.oup.com/aob/article/129/2/147/6386096)

 Cyanobacteria associated with mosses, and also with Azolla, are often part of the Nostocaceae family.